louismullie/watershed-cuda/README.md

 The result will be displayed in a `matplotlib` popup box.

-N.B.: the serial implementations of the GPU algorithm (`ws_parallel.py`) is inherently inefficient and will take several minutes to run on the test image.
+N.B.: The serial implementation of the GPU algorithm (`ws_parallel.py`) is inherently inefficient and will take several minutes to run on the test image.
 It is provided only for reference.
 The `ws_serial.py` version uses path compression with a reference list for pixel labelling and is much more efficient.

 **Running on several images**